Learning to Infer Parameterized Representations of Plants from 3D Scans: Acknowledgements

 \section{Acknowledgements}

-We thank Franck H\'{e}troy-Wheeler for helpful discussions, and Ayan Chaudhury, Fr\'{e}d\'{e}ric Boudon, and Aymen Merrouche for providing support for their code.
-This work was partially supported by French government funding managed by the National Research Agency under grant ANR-24-CE23-1586 (4DPlants).
+We thank F.~H\'{e}troy-Wheeler and J.-S.~Franco for helpful discussions, and A.~Chaudhury and F.~Boudon for sharing their codes.
+This work was partially supported by French government funding managed by the National Research Agency under grant ANR-24-CE23-1586 (4DPlants). {